 - 5. Click Next.
 The Information for Sending the File (2 of 2) dialog box displays, as shown in Figure 16.4. - 6.
-Enter a strong password that is seven characters long and contains at least one capital letter and one digit.
-Optionally, type a note to your accountant, but do not include the password in the communication. - 7.
+Enter a strong password that is at least seven characters long and contains at least one capital letter and one digit.
+(Optional) Type a note to your accountant, but do not include the password in the communication. - 7.
 Click Send. - 8.
 Click OK to the message that QuickBooks has to close all windows to create the Accountant's Copy.
-Note: QuickBooks also provides an information message only (no action to be taken) that the transfer might take a few minutes, so don't worry if QuickBooks seems unresponsive. - 9.
-Click OK on the QuickBooks Information dialog box that displays, which indicates the file was uploaded to the Intuit Accountant's Copy File Transfer server successfully.
+Note: QuickBooks also provides an information message only (no action to be taken) that the transfer might take a few minutes, so don't worry if QuickBooks seems unresponsive.